puckipedia/StackStream/README.md

 After reading the exam requirements for the (simple) calculator, I found out there's nothing stopping me from making my own and having it use, e.g. rpn.
 I started making a small RPN language, and slowly grew it (even making a horrible implementation on my TI-84).
 Then, I started thinking 'what if I added a feature for functions?' and so I did.
 And because of the 'why not' factor, I decided to implement brainfuck, but hit a snag: I can't store the tape.
 So I added the streams and buffers.
 This is now StackStream.

 # Syntax
-The syntax of the language is very simple, it contains only five data types (referred to as 'tokens'):
+The syntax of the language is very simple, it contains only six data types (referred to as 'tokens'):

  - `number`: A 32-bit signed integer (might change to a bignum later) e.g. `42`